voxpupuli/voxpupuli.github.io/_docs/pql_queries.md

 ## Why?

-The syntax isn't alway very intuitive.
+The syntax isn't always very intuitive.
 That's why this page exists.
 It serves as a central place where the community can find and submit PQL queries!

 ## How?